briancavalier/creed/cancellation.md

 The function returns a `Reference` object storing the token (or nothing) from the argument

 * The `set` method puts a token or nothing (`null`, `undefined`) in the reference
-* The `get` method returns a `CancelToken` that is revoked with the reason of the current reference once cancellation is requested
+* The `get` method returns a `CancelToken` that is cancelled with the reason of the current reference once cancellation is requested

 Once the resulting token is cancelled, further `set` calls are forbidden.